 \section{Abstract}

-In this paper, we show that the Jacobiator of a pre-Courant algebroid has some remarkable properties.
-Thus we can construct both Leibniz 2-algebra and Lie 2-algebra structures associated to a pre-Courant algebroid and prove that these algebraic structures are stable under deformations.
-The Pontryagin class is also introduced for a pre-Courant algebroid as the obstruction to be deformed into a Courant algebroid.
-Finally, we introduce the twisted action of a Lie algebra on a manifold to give more examples of pre-Courant algebroids, which include the parabolic geometry.
+In this paper, we show that the Jacobiator $J$ of a pre-Courant algebroid is closed naturally.
+The corresponding equivalence class $[J^\flat]$ is defined as the Pontryagin class, which is the obstruction of a pre-Courant algebroid to be deformed into a Courant algebroid.
+We construct a Leibniz 2-algebra and a Lie 2-algebra associated to a pre-Courant algebroid and prove that these algebraic structures are isomorphic under deformations.
+Finally, we introduce the twisted action of a Lie algebra on a manifold to give more examples of pre-Courant algebroids, which include the Cartan geometry.